 READ ABOUT IT HERE: 8 QUICK AND EASY WAYS TO TREAT A PLUGGED MILK DUCT

 Problem #3: Low milk supply

-I guess, every new mom is concerned about her milk supply in the beginning.
+I guess every new mom is concerned about her milk supply in the beginning.
 I wasn’t an exception.
 Especially, because my baby was crying all the time!
 I was always nervous about my baby not having enough milk.
-But the only criteria in terms of milk supply is your baby’s weight and quantity of “do number one’s”.
-Other thing is, first three months is the time your lactation will be establishing.
+But the only criteria in terms of milk supply is your baby’s weight and quantity of wet diapers.
+Another thing is, the first three months is the time your lactation will be establishing.
 Sure enough, you may have some doubts.
 But, actually, breastfeeding is a smart process where demand breeds supply.
 So apply your baby to the breast whenever possible.
 The so-called demand breastfeeding.
 Thus your brain will always get this cause-effect relationship: the baby is sucking – he needs food.
 Prolactin will do the rest.

 RELATED: HOW TO INCREASE BREAST MILK SUPPLY

 Common problem, actually.
 But I wouldn’t even consider it as a problem.
 Why?
 Because as long as the baby’s sucking, you will continue having let downs and he will drink the milk while snoozing.
 Usually, infants fall asleep at the breast during the